Titanium-Birch/SFTPWrangler/threat-modeling/THREAT_MODEL.md

 - Attacker **accesses, deletes or modifies business data**:
   - by stealing an **SSH private key** and doing SFTP pull from a counterparty's servers
-  - by **man-in-the-middle'ing** us or a counterparty for SFTP push or pull
+  - by **man-in-the-middle'ing** the relevant side for SFTP push or pull
   - through **remote-code-execution** in:
     - our Lambdas and exfiltrating data from memory or S3
     - the SFTP servers operated by AWS Transfer Family